solana-developers/anchor-starter/README.md

 The frontend includes an example of how to invoke the `increment` instruction on the Counter program using either:

-- The Solana wallet-adapter with connected a browser Solana wallet
+- The Solana wallet-adapter with connected to a browser Solana wallet
 - Scanning a Solana Pay QR Code with a mobile Solana wallet.

 The purpose of this is to demonstrate how to use the program IDL to invoke instructions on the program from a frontend.